ssvictorlin/Rorrim/README.md

-# Rorrim by Robin, Fred and Victor
+# Rorrim
 Smart Mirror Project for NTU IoT class
+Made by Robin, Fred and Victor from NTU EE